Sirosky/AniTag/README.md

 ## Purpose

-AniTag serves as a simple, lightweight local anime media manager with an emphasis on... well tagging.
-Video files can be accessed and played by your default video player.
+AniTag serves as a simple, lightweight local anime media manager with an emphasis on... well tags.
 Unlike programs like Kodi, it is not meant to be a fully-featured media manager/ player.

 ## Primary Features